T-Digest Functions¶

 Destructures a T-digest into its component parts, returning a row containing:

-- merge(tdigest<double>) tdigest<double> ¶
+- merge(tdigest<double>) tdigest<double>¶

 Merges all input

-s into a singletdigest
+tdigests into a singletdigest.

-- merge_tdigest(digests: array<tdigest<double>>) tdigest<double> ¶
+- merge_tdigest(digests: array<tdigest<double>>) tdigest<double>¶

 Merges an array of T-digests into a single T-digest.

-- quantile_at_value(digest: tdigest<double>, value: double) double ¶
+- quantile_at_value(digest: tdigest<double>, value: double) double¶

 Returns the approximate quantile (percentile) of the given

-.
+valuebased on the T-digestdigest.
 The result will be between zero and one (inclusive).

-- quantiles_at_values(digest: tdigest<double>, values: array<double>) array<double> ¶
+- quantiles_at_values(digest: tdigest<double>, values: array<double>) array<double>¶

 Returns the approximate quantiles (percentiles) as an array for each of the given

-.
+valuesbased on the T-digestdigest.
 All results will be between zero and one (inclusive).

-- scale_tdigest(digest: tdigest<double>, scale: double) tdigest<double> ¶
+- scale_tdigest(digest: tdigest<double>, scale: double) tdigest<double>¶

 Scales the T-digest

-factor.
+digestby the givenscalefactor.
 This multiplies all the centroid values in the T-digest by the scale factor.

-- tdigest_agg(x: double) tdigest<double> ¶
+- tdigest_agg(x: double) tdigest<double>¶

 Returns the